 To mop up a curry or dhal: Indian bread such as roti or chapati have a soft texture similar to this flour tortilla recipe, although not an authentic version, they do the job as far as mopping up the curry or Chana Dhal sauces.

 Used to hold various warm fillings: These are ideally served to hold typical Mexican/Tex-Mex warm dishes such as Crispy Pork Carnitas, Fajitas, Chipotle chicken or Chilli con Carne.
-They are then topped with different condiments such as cheese, lettuce, tomatoes, avocadoes and sour cream, plus hot sauce (depending on how spicy you like it).
+Each filling can be topped with endless condiments like cheese, lettuce, tomatoes, avocadoes sliced raw onions, grilled peppers and/or sour cream, plus hot sauce (depending on how spicy you like it).

 Gluten-Free Flour Tortillas